Sue Ann Scalf

 Mrs. Scalf’s family would like to thank her caregivers and sweet friends, Ann Smith and Sherry Parrett, her hospice caregivers, Elizabeth Puckett, Tracy Payton and Shavonne Wells, as well as Dr. Mohammad Ibrahim.

-Funeral services for Mrs. Scalf are Wednesday, May 16, 2018, 11:00 a.m., at Ridout’s-Brown-Service Chapel, 347 E. Main Street, Prattville, Alabama, the Reverend Dr. Travis Coleman, Jr. officiating.
-The family will receive visitors one hour prior to the service.
+Funeral services for Mrs. Scalf were held Wednesday, May 16, 2018, 11:00 a.m., at Ridout’s-Brown-Service Chapel with the Reverend Dr. Travis Coleman, Jr. officiating.
 In lieu of flowers Sue’s family requests that donations be made to Troy University Foundation, 301 Adams Administration Building, Troy, Alabama 36082, or to Union College, c/o College of Advancement, 310 College Street, Box D4, Barbourville, Kentucky 40906, for the benefit of students planning a degree in teaching or writing.
 Please specify “In Memory of Sue Scalf” on your donations.

 - Kathy and Wendell Hartzog, Daughter and son in law